NeedSuqqort/personal-web/README.md

 This is the repository of my personal website.

-It is a progressive web application (PWA) as a record of my learning progress in Typescript and frameworks like React
+It is a progressive web application (PWA) as a record of my learning progress in web development.

 To view this app locally, run the following commands after clone:

     npm install
     npm run dev

+To run this app as a PWA, run the following commands after clone:

+    npm install
+    npm run build
+    npm run preview

 Run this before pushing (prettier to format the code)